Moore Mickens Education Center is a District School Board of Pasco County Facility.

 Professor Mickens served the Pasco County School System from 1933-1973 when Mr. Melvin Dennard became principal.
 Mr. Dennard remained principal until June of 1981.
 From 1981-1986 Moore-Mickens was a middle school.
 During that time the school had the following people serve as principal: Dr. Robert Dellinger, Mr. George Avadikian and Mr. Charles Rine.
 In 1987, Moore-Mickens Middle School became an Adult Education Center.
 Mrs. Greta Adams served as principal, adding new programs and changing the school name to Moore-Mickens Education Center.
 She incorporated the new programs with the Adult Education programs.
 In 1995, Mrs. Adams retired.
-Since 1995, our principals have been Mr. Steve Cox, Mr. Rick Saylor and Mr. Jackson Johnson.
-Our current principal, starting in 2014, is Mrs. Nancy Guss.
+Since 1995, our principals have been Mr. Steve Cox, Mr. Rick Saylor, Mr. Jackson Johnson and starting in 2014, is Mrs. Nancy Guss.